legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 If you are using the Jupyter/Lab server (instead of JupyterHub which is recommended), you will be asked for a token at login.
+If you have started the Docker container in interactive mode (option `-i` instead of `-d`), the token for login is printed to the console.
+Otherwise,
-The tokens (and more information about the servers) can be found by running the following command outside the Docker container, where `USER_IN_DOCKER` is the user in the Docker that started the Jupyter/Lab server.
+the tokens (and more information about the servers) can be found by running the following command outside the Docker container, where `USER_IN_DOCKER` is the user in the Docker that started the Jupyter/Lab server.
 ```